 Inna Thorn – BDR Babe, Backcountry Discovery Routes (Yamaha WR250)

-I’m really excited to release the latest installment in the Backcountry Discovery Route series, the COBDR.
-I recently completed riding and filming the epic Colorado Backcountry Discovery Route.
-It was a wonderful motorcycle expedition and I think we’ve created a classic adventure ride.
+We’re very excited to release the latest installment in the Backcountry Discovery Route series, the COBDR.
+We recently completed riding and filming the epic Colorado Backcountry Discovery Route.
+It was a wonderful motorcycle expedition and we’ve created a classic adventure ride.
 Viewers of the film will get a taste of what awaits them in Colorado — spectacular scenery, historic mining towns and exhilarating adventure riding on what is arguably one of the best rides in the country.Here’s the official movie trailer from the forthcoming documentary.